 If you would like to talk confidentially to find out if you have a claim, get in touch with Shine via phone or the contact forms below.

-Learn more about the legal process and how you can access compensation with our simple, step-by-step guide to personal injury claims:
+Learn more about the legal process and how you can access compensation with our simple, step-by-step guide to medical negligence claims:

 Our offer to you